zebuhead/devmeetings/unit-testing/README.md

   return date.toLocaleString('en-US', options);
 }
 ```
-Write a few tests for this function to verify that it works
+Write a few tests for this function to verify that it works.
+Don't forget to add it to the export.

 Name parser
 ---